1908 United States presidential election in Wyoming

 The 1908 United States presidential election in Wyoming took place on November 3, 1908, as part of the 1908 United States presidential election.
 State voters chose three representatives, or electors, to the Electoral College, who voted for president and vice president.

 Wyoming was won by the Secretary of War William Howard Taft (R–Ohio), running with representative James S. Sherman, with 55.43 percent of the popular vote, against representative William Jennings Bryan (D–Nebraska), running with Senator John W. Kern, with 39.67 percent of the popular vote.
+Taft won the state by a margin of 15.76%, however, Bryan won a larger share of the popular vote than Wilson would win the state with four years later.

 Bryan had previously won Wyoming against William McKinley in 1896 but had lost the state to McKinley in 1900.